-Valuation Date Carrying value of Investments Movement on account of changes in Valuation
+Valuation Date Carrying value of Investments

-31-Mar-21 856.71 -
+31-Mar-22 671.46

-31-Mar-20 852.67 -
+31-Mar-21 856.71

-48 Financial Risk Management Objectives And Policies
+47 Financial Risk Management Objectives And Policies

 The Company's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
 The Company's focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
 The Company's financial risk management is an integral part of how to plan and execute its business strategies.
 The Company's financial risk management policy is set by the Managing Board.